 Members do not have to save in equal amounts; these can vary at each

-Savings are deposited to a loan fund from which members can borrow in small amounts.
-These can be up to three times the value of their individual savings.
-Loans are for a maximum period of three months in the first year and may be repaid in flexible installments at a monthly service charge determined by the group.
+Savings are deposited to a loan fund from which members can borrow in small amounts, up to three times the value of their savings.
+Loans are for a maximum period of three months and may be repaid in flexible installments at a monthly service charge determined by the group.
 This flexible repayment system is a decisive advantage when compared to the rigid repayment demands of MFIs.

 Pictures from VSL Associates' field visits